About Jimbo Berkey

 I remember as a young boy one summer my older brother-in-law visited from California, and proudly showed us this new miracle machine in his van - he could insert a large plastic book-size box into a slot in the dash, and music would play continuously without needing to re-wind or re-start anything.
 He called it an 'eight track,' and I was amazed and hooked on the technologies that recorded our lives.

-I have a passion to collect and share movies, radio shows, television show sand recorded music from 1895 to the 1970's that literally chronicle the history of us - the cars we drove, the homes we lived in, the stores we shopped in, the clothes we wore, the hair styles we thought were great.
+I have a passion to collect and share movies, radio shows, and recorded music from 1895 to the 1950's that literally chronicle the history of us - the cars we drove, the homes we lived in, the songs we sang, the stores we shopped in, the clothes we wore, the hair styles we thought were great.

 Thanks to complicated copyright laws that were not made easier until 1964 and simpler yet in 1989, some of the greatest media ever created is available to us all to have, keep and share.
 It just takes some time, luck, a bit of money and good searching skills to find it all.